euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 * [IRONCLAD]_ is a JyNI-equivalent approach for IronPython.

-* [PyMETA]_ provides C-extension API support in PyPy to some extent by embedding the CPython interpreter.
+* [PyMB]_ provides C-extension API support in PyPy to some extent by embedding the CPython interpreter.
 Thus its approach is comparable to [JEP]_ and [JPY]_.

 * [CPYEXT]_ refers to PyPy's in-house (incomplete) C-extension API support.